A Complete Printable Packing List cover

 T-shirts, tanks, sweaters

 Include tank tops, short sleeves, and long sleeve shirts for your base layer.
 I bought these baselayer shirts from a company called 32 Degrees.
-Their heat gear is the perfect weight for a base layer.
-The prices are incredibly reasonable.
-The fabric is lightweight and easy to pack.

 I also included a sweater to throw over my shirt and a hooded sweatshirt to throw on while hanging out on the cabin balcony.
 I used the sweater more than the sweatshirt.